 Let us put it straight.
-Hitting a gym is always gogoood whether you are obese or not.
-But can starting to work out in a gym after you are obese is a better option?
+Hitting a gym is always good whether you are obese or not.
+But is starting to work out in a gym after you are obese is a better option?
 Let us examine.

 Your BMI is the Key